Lyme Disease: “The Great Mimicker”

 From the Desk of Dr. Howard Robins at The Healing Center in New York City

-Are you suffering from symptoms of an illness that doesn’t seem to respond to any normal treatment?
+Are you suffering with symptoms of an illness that doesn’t seem to respond to any normal treatment?
 Have the doctors changed the diagnosis several times or can’t agree on a diagnosis?
 Does nothing seem to help get rid of it that should?
 Maybe, just maybe, you are suffering from the “great mimicker”, Lyme disease.
 Even if you know you have it but believe you can’t get rid of it, don’t give up hope!
 Read on.

 The Symptoms and the Difficulty in Diagnosis

 Early symptoms may include fever, headache, fatigue, depression, and a characteristic circular skin rash, which has a “bulls-eye” (target-like), appearance.
 The “bulls-eye rash” is thought to occur in only about 80% of infected patients adding to misdiagnosis.
-Patients often experience flu-like symptoms, such as headache, muscle soreness, fever, and malaise, which can also confuse the early diagnosis.
+Patients often experience flu-like symptoms, such as headache, muscle soreness, fever, and malaise, which can also confuse early diagnosis.

 Unfortunately, left untreated, symptoms may involve the joints, heart, and central nervous system.
 The disease can affect multiple body systems at the same time and produce a wide range of symptoms.
-Not all patients with Lyme disease will have all symptoms, and many of the symptoms are not specific to Lyme disease but can occur with other diseases as well, also making it difficult to diagnose.
+Not all patients with Lyme disease will have all symptoms, and many of the symptoms are not specific to Lyme disease, but can occur with other diseases as well, also making it difficult to diagnose.
 Also, blood testing frequently shows false negative testing or indeterminate results, causing doctors to delay diagnosis and treatment until it’s too late to easily kill the infections.
 It may take several years after numerous false negatives to finally test positive for Lyme infection!

-Usually, in just a few weeks, symptoms begin to diminish offering hope and finally giving relief.
-Intravenous medical ozone when it enters the body attacks and kills all Lyme disease-causing bacteria.
+Usually in just a few weeks symptoms begin to diminish offering hope and finally giving relief.
+Intravenous medical ozone when it enters the body attacks and kills all Lyme disease causing bacteria.
 It does it safely, virtually with no adverse reactions.
-In addition, it destroys all unwanted viruses, fungus, yeast, mold, harmful free radicles and toxins, thus cleansing your body and boosting your own natural immune system.
+In addition it destroys all unwanted viruses, fungus, yeast, mold, harmful free radicles and toxins, thus cleansing your body and boosting your own natural immune system.
 And did I say it does it safely and with virtually no adverse reactions?